 Personal injury cover

-CTP insurance covers the costs if you injure someone else in an accident, but not yourself.
+Compulsory Third Party (CTP) insurance covers the costs if you injure or kill someone in an accident, but doesn’t cover your own injuries.
 For that, you’ll need to find a policy that includes personal injury cover.

 The cost you pay to maintain your car insurance.
-You can usually pay fortnightly, monthly, or annually.
+You can usually pay monthly or annually.

-Insurers will rate you based on your claims history, and this affects how much you pay.
-If you are claim free for many years (disregarding claims where you were not at fault), you’ll eventually achieve ‘Rating 1’.
+Insurers will rate you based on your claims history and this affects how much you pay.
+If you are claim-free for many years (disregarding claims where you weren’t at-fault), you’ll eventually achieve ‘Rating 1’.
 If you then have to claim (and are at fault), you may go down a rating (i.e. Rating 2, all the way down to Rating 6).
 Some insurers offer ‘Rating 1 for life’ if you take out a policy with them while holding a Rating 1.
 This can mean you will be classed as a rating 1 driver no matter how many claims you make in the future.

 The driver who uses the insured vehicle most throughout the term of the insurance policy is known as the regular driver.

-If you source a vehicle to drive whilst yours is being repaired, you will receive compensation from your insurer for that period.
+If you source a car to drive while yours is being repaired, you’ll receive compensation from your insurer for that period.
 You will, however, need to let your insurer know you’re doing this.

 Risk is a common insurance term.
-In relation to car insurance, it’s defined as the likelihood of a policy-holder (i.e. a driver) making a claim that results in the insurer needing to pay out the claim.
+In relation to car insurance, it’s defined as the likelihood of a policy-holder (i.e. a driver) making a claim that results in the insurer needing to pay out that claim.
 The insurance policy covers this risk.
-If that likelihood is low, then you are a low risk driver, and will therefore be a more attractive prospect to insure.
+If that likelihood is low, then you are a low-risk driver and will be a more attractive prospect to insure.
 Furthermore, you may attract a cheaper premium.

 The total amount of money your vehicle is insured for.
-You cannot receive in excess of this amount when claiming.
+You can’t receive more than this amount when claiming.

 A third party is the other individual/s involved in your claim (i.e. the other drivers on the road).
 An uninsured third party driver is someone without their own insurance policy to cover the damages to your car.
-You can take out a policy that will cover your repair costs in these circumstances, such as comprehensive cover.
+You can take out a policy that will include your repair costs in these circumstances, called comprehensive cover.

-This covers the repair costs if you are at fault and damage someone else’s car, or someone’s property.
-It generally does not cover the repair costs of your own vehicle.
+This covers the repair costs if you are at fault and damage someone else’s car or property.
+It doesn’t include cover to help pay the repair costs of your vehicle.

-Third Party Fire & Theft provides coverage if you damage someone else’s car or property (and are at fault), as well as if your car is damaged by fire, or stolen – although be mindful that you can only claim up to a certain amount.
+Third Party Fire & Theft provides coverage if you damage someone else’s car or property (and are at-fault), as well as if your vehicle is damaged by fire or stolen.
+Be mindful that you can only claim up to a certain amount.

 Vehicle identification number (VIN)

 A vehicle identification number is unique to each vehicle.
-You should run a car history report (PPRS, or REVs check) on any second hand vehicle you consider purchasing, to make sure it is not under encumbrance (i.e. the vehicle hasn’t been paid off), been written off in the past, or stolen.
-Your car’s VIN can be found inside your car door, and on your registration.
+You should run a car history report (Personal Property Securities Register [PPSR] or Register of Encumbered Vehicles [REVs] check) on any second-hand vehicle you consider purchasing.
+This ensures it’s not under encumbrance (i.e. the car hasn’t been paid off), that it hasn’t been written-off in the past or stolen.
+Your car’s VIN can typically be found inside your car door and on your registration.

-A vehicle is written off when the insurer deems it too expensive to repair.
+A vehicle is written-off when the insurer deems it too expensive to repair.
 It doesn’t necessarily mean it’s unrepairable.
-In the instance where your vehicle is written off and you have a comprehensive policy, you will be paid out or receive a similar vehicle.
+In the instance where your car is written-off and you have a Comprehensive policy, you’ll be paid out or receive a similar vehicle.